ChristoWessels1989/FlowcentricAssessment/README.md

  - Classes added
  - Method added with comments

- Hope fully the rest of the code will give a good understanding of my thought process with this assessement
+ Hopefully the rest of the code will give a good understanding of my thought process with this assessement

+## Notes

+Just some notes
+- did not follow any code commiting standards (this is usually company specific) Example : story number - What changed etc
+- code is in C# using code first with entity framework core for database migrations